Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 There are a few standard color combinations that every man should know.
 For example, a dark grey suit is a classic that pairs well with a black tie for those formal occasions.

 Just be sure to wear a light shirt underneath.
 Pale blue or white are always on-trend.
-Red ties in various shades also look great with grey suits, especially with a white dress shirt underneath.
+Red ties in various shades also look great with grey suits, especially paired with a white dress shirt.

-Navy is another color suit that every man should own.
+A navy suit is another color that every man should own.
 This color will take you from the office to a wedding.
-It’s elegant and entirely classic, so pick similarly dapper ties.
+It’s elegant and entirely classic, so pair it with similarly dapper ties.

-Navy can be worn with several colors of men’s ties – from dark brown all the way through to bright pink.
+Navy can be worn with several colors of men’s ties – from dark brown to bright pink.

 As with any clothing item, give them a miss if certain color combinations make you uncomfortable or unsure.